rsmith-nl/real-remove/README.rst

 =====================

 This program takes filenames as arguments.
-It overwrites the contents of these files with zeros, replaces the filename with a random one and then unlinks the files.
+It overwrites the contents of these files with random data, replaces the filename with a random one and then unlinks the files.

 On modern hard disks, this seems to be enough to obliterate a file, *depending